7 tips for staycation travel: Finding travel adventures close to home

 Meander.
 Now that you have a sight, destination or restaurant to go to, meander.
 That is, don’t just arrive, run in, see a place or have a meal, then jump back in the car and go home.
 Make a travel adventure out of it.
 Get there early, walk around, read signs, look in store windows, or stroll the street.
 And don’t forget your camera since every tourist will want photos to show friends and family!

-You may also want to read 9 essential travel photography tips for any photographer and 8 tips to take amazing travel photos with your smartphone camera.
+Be ready to take great photos of your staycation by reading 9 essential travel photography tips for any photographer and 8 tips to take amazing travel photos with your smartphone camera.

 Drive (or walk) an unfamiliar route.
 This is part 2 of the “meander” tip, above.
 Give yourself time to get somewhere and then also take a route you don’t normally drive (or walk).
 If you take public transportation, pick a route you don’t frequent, and get out at a stop you have never been to, perhaps one stop early.
 Then take a walk (consider your safety of course!).
 Got your camera?